Color histogram: Overview

 Color histograms are flexible constructs that can be built from images in various color spaces, whether RGB, rg chromaticity or any other color space of any dimension.
 A histogram of an image is produced first by discretization of the colors in the image into a number of bins, and counting the number of image pixels in each bin.
-For example, a Red–Blue chromaticity histogram can be formed by first normalizing color pixel values by dividing RGB values by R+G+B, then quantizing the normalized R and B coordinates into N bins each.
-A two-dimensional histogram of Red-Blue chromaticity divided into four bins (N=4) might yield a histogram that looks like this table:
+For example, a red–blue chromaticity histogram can be formed by first normalizing color pixel values by dividing RGB values by R+G+B, then quantizing the normalized R and B coordinates into N bins each.
+A two-dimensional histogram of red–blue chromaticity divided into four bins (N=4) may yield a histogram similar to this table:

 A histogram can be N-dimensional.
-Although harder to display, a three-dimensional color histogram for the above example could be thought of as four separate Red-Blue histograms, where each of the four histograms contains the Red-Blue values for a bin of green (0-63, 64-127, 128-191, and 192-255).
+Although harder to display, a three-dimensional color histogram for the above example could be thought of as four separate red–blue histograms, where each of the four histograms contains the red–blue values for a bin of green (0–63, 64–127, 128–191, and 192–255).

 The histogram provides a compact summarization of the distribution of data in an image.
-The color histogram of an image is relatively invariant with translation and rotation about the viewing axis, and varies only slowly with the angle of view.
-By comparing histogram signatures of two images and matching the color content of one image with the other, the color histogram is particularly well suited for the problem of recognizing an object of unknown position and rotation within a scene.
+A color histogram of an image is relatively invariant with translation and rotation about the viewing axis, and varies only slowly with the angle of view.
+By comparing histogram signatures of two images and matching the color content of one image with the other, a color histogram is particularly well suited for the problem of recognizing an object of unknown position and rotation within a scene.
 Importantly, translation of an RGB image into the illumination invariant rg-chromaticity space allows the histogram to operate well in varying light levels.